HwWobbe/HwWobbe.github.io/README.md

     - as a last resort use TiddlyHost - in spite of my Sponsorship
   - hardCopy of the active GIST exists -  in paper files
   - Python may be a valueDigression - a recent Medium article strongly suggested this
     - a 108 page sheetCheart  !!
+Persist in making minimal changes in this repo.

 # 2025-01:
 - There is good documentation I need to review to access some of the GitHub benefits.